jackshee/real-estate-industry-project-public-version/dslc_documentation/domain_scraper/README.md

 ### Data Extraction Process

-The scraper uses a sophisticated approach to extract comprehensive property data:

 1. **Suburb-Based Scraping**: Reads Victorian suburbs from `vic_suburbs_postcodes.csv`
 2. **Dynamic Page Limits**: Automatically detects when no more listings are available (up to 50 pages per suburb)
 3. **Dual Data Sources**: